Towards Rationality in Language and Multimodal Agents: A Survey: Abstract

 \section{Abstract}

-Rationality is the quality of being guided by reason, characterized by decision-making aligned with evidence and logical rules.
-This quality is essential for effective problem-solving, as it ensures that solutions are well-founded and consistently derived.
-Despite the advancements of large language models (LLMs) in generating human-like texts with remarkable accuracy, they present limited knowledge space, inconsistency across contexts, and difficulty understanding complex scenarios.
-Therefore, recent research focuses on building multi-modal and multi-agent systems to achieve considerable progress with enhanced consistency and reliability, instead of relying on a single LLM as the sole planning or decision-making agent.
-To that end, this paper aims to understand whether multi-modal and multi-agent systems are advancing toward rationality by surveying the state-of-the-art works, identifying advancements over single-agent and single-modal systems in terms of rationality, and discussing open problems and future directions.
-We maintain an open repository at \href{https://github.com/bowen-upenn/MMMA_Rationality}{https://github.com/bowen-upenn/MMMA\_Rationality}.
+This work discusses how to build more rational language and multimodal agents and what criteria define rationality in intelligent systems.
+Rationality is the quality of being guided by reason, characterized by decision-making that aligns with evidence and logical principles.
+It plays a crucial role in reliable problem-solving by ensuring well-grounded and consistent solutions.
+Despite their progress, large language models (LLMs) often fall short of rationality due to their bounded knowledge space and inconsistent outputs.
+In response, recent efforts have shifted toward developing multimodal and multi-agent systems, as well as integrating modules like external tools, programming codes, symbolic reasoners, utility function, and conformal risk controls rather than relying solely on a single LLM for decision-making.
+This paper surveys state-of-the-art advancements in language and multimodal agents, assesses their role in enhancing rationality, and outlines open challenges and future research directions.
+We maintain an open repository at \href{https://github.com/bowen-upenn/Agent_Rationality}{https://github.com/bowen-upenn/Agent\_Rationality}.